sasindusachintha/DSA-Project/README.md

 # DSA-Project

 ## 📌 About
-A collection of Data Structures & Algorithms problems solved in Java.
+A collection of Data Structures & Algorithms Implementation in Java.

 ## 🧠 What’s Inside
 Explain the folders like: